 Over time we will expand this page of resources with this toolkit for starting and maintaining a COMMIT Community.
 If you have a resource that could benefit community leaders, please share it with us at COMathInquiry@gmail.com.

 Interested in finding out more about the inner workings of a COMMIT community?
-Take a look at the article about one in Upstate New York, and a BLOG posting about another in New England.
+Take a look an article about one in Upstate New York and a BLOG posting about another in New England.
 Each provides a deep dive into their local programming, leadership teams, and community building activities, with tips and cautions for leading your own community.
+To learn more about COMMITs in general, and about the COMMIT Network, check out our MAA Focus article.

 Future COMMIT communities